These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting occupational and social functional impact

-Why: The DBQ specifically includes fields asking about the impact of infectious disease on occupational functioning and daily activities.
+The DBQ specifically includes fields asking about the impact of infectious disease on occupational functioning and daily activities.
 Veterans who fail to connect their symptoms to functional loss receive ratings that do not reflect true disability.

-Do this instead: Prepare specific examples of work absences, lost job opportunities, inability to maintain employment, and social limitations caused by your condition.
+Instead: Prepare specific examples of work absences, lost job opportunities, inability to maintain employment, and social limitations caused by your condition.
 Provide this information proactively if the examiner does not ask.

 Impact: 60% to 100% transition